-As announced via video Instagram posts to both the Spider-Man movie account and Tom Holland's own, the new film is titled Spider-Man: No Way Home.
-In the low-key video, posted Feb.
+A brief refresher: As announced via video Instagram posts to both the Spider-Man movie account and Tom Holland's own, the new film is titled Spider-Man: No Way Home.
+In a low-key video, posted on Feb.
 24, Holland, Zendaya, and Batalon convene outside director Jon Watts' office.
-Holland tells his friends, "he gave us a fake name again," a nod to the trio each posting a different "official" title for the movie on Feb.
-23. (Sending love to those who really wanted the title to be "Home-Wrecker," "Home Slice," or "Phone Home.")
-"I just don't understand why he keeps doing this," Holland continued in the video, though his friends are not surprised: Holland is notorious for spilling secrets about the projects he's on.
+Holland tells his friends, "He gave us a fake name again," a nod to the trio each posting a different "official" title for the movie the day before.
+(Sending love to those who really wanted the title to be "Home-Wrecker," "Home Slice," or "Phone Home.")
+"I just don't understand why he keeps doing this," Holland continues in the video, though his friends are not surprised: Holland is notorious for spilling secrets about the projects he's on.

 But as the group walks out of the main office, they unwittingly pass by a whiteboard cluttered with countless hilarious home-related titles riffing on the previous Homecoming and Far From Home movies.
-There were even some pandemic nods with "Work From Home" and "Homeschooled" scribbled on the board.
-In the midlde of them all, though, is undoubtedly the true name: No Way Home.
+There are even some pandemic nods with "Work From Home" and "Homeschooled" scribbled on the board.
+In the middle of them all, though, was the true name: No Way Home.

 The clip ends with a swell of Spidey music and the note, "Only in theaters this Christmas."

-Though the announcement clip was short, fans still have plenty of exciting information to think about (and theorize over) in the months ahead.
+Though the announcement clip was short, fans had plenty of exciting information to think about (and theorize over) in the months that followed.
 Here is everything we know about Spider-Man: No Way Home so far.

 The Spider-Man: No Way Home Cast

 One of the most exciting aspects of No Way Home is the star-studded cast — not even counting Holland, Zendaya, and co.
-In December, The Hollywood Reporter announced that fan-favorite Alfred Molina (aka Doc Ock from 2002's Spider-Man 2) would be appearing in the upcoming sequel.
-The outlet also confirmed that Jamie Foxx would reprise his role as Electro from 2014's The Amazing Spider-Man 2 and Benedict Cumberbatch as Doctor Strange would appear as well.
+In December, The Hollywood Reporter announced that fan-favorite Alfred Molina (aka Doc Ock from 2002's Spider-Man 2) would be appearing in the upcoming sequel — and as the teaser confirmed, the fan-favorite villain will indeed be back.
+The outlet also confirmed that Jamie Foxx would reprise his role as Electro from 2014's The Amazing Spider-Man 2 and Benedict Cumberbatch as Doctor Strange would star as well — this time as a friendly advisor to Peter, who helps him in his quest to deal with that Far From Home fallout.
+Benedict Wong returned as Wong, too, warning Strange against his schemes (but more on that later).

 Naturally, because of the ambitious nature of the project, details are very, very under wraps.
 On a Feb.
 23 appearance on The Tonight Show with Jimmy Fallon, Holland carefully responded to those potential Peter Parker return rumors, saying, "It would be amazing if they were because they haven't told me that yet," he said.
 "And I am Spider-Man, and I've read the script from the beginning to the end, so it will be a miracle if they could've kept that from me."